RobOrd/Development-Docs/DDD ATDD TDD.md

 **Value Object**: An object that represents some descriptive aspect of the domain, but has no conceptual identity is called Value Object.
 A value object is just a value, it quantifies or describes a property of another object, usually an entity.
 If the property changes the value object can be completely replaced by another with the new value.

+***Combinable***
+Values are often represented numerically, so in a lot of cases, they can be combined to create a new value.
+Combinability like this is a defining characteristic of value objects in general.
+So when you are with domain experts and they talk about combining two instances of a certain concept, this is a clear sign that you may need to model the concept as a value object.

+Remember, though, that value objects are immutable, and the result will be a new value object with a desired value.
+The original objects remain unchanged.
+Through representing a value or quantity, in most cases value objects can be combined using operations like addition, subtraction, and multiplication.

 **Bounded Context**: One could theoretically conceive of a domain model for the entire enterprise, however such a large domain model is neither feasible nor cost effective.
 	- We must divide large domains into smaller manageable models, each of which is bounded within a context.